cirius-go/pulumi-angular-monorepo/README.md

-# Pulumi Angular Monorepo     
+# Pulumi Angular Monorepo      - In progress

 Pulumi Angular Monorepo is a template project, which uses pulumi as IaC for deployment monorepo angular purpose.
 It leverages nix for environment management